-Can You Buy Protein Powder with Food Stamps?
+Can You Buy Protein Powder With Food Stamps/EBT/SNAP?

 One way to check this is to read the label on the back of the product.
-If the label is titled “Supplement Facts,” this product is considered a supplement and cannot be purchased using food stamps.
-If the label says “Nutrition Facts,” then the product can be purchased with the SNAP benefits on your EBT card.
-There’s a huge number of protein powders on the market, and while most are sold as supplements, keep an eye out for that “Nutritional Facts” label so that you know which ones are considered food.
+If the label is titled “Supplement Facts,” this product is considered a supplement, and you can’t buy it using SNAP benefits.
+If the label says “Nutrition Facts,” you may be able to purchase the powder with your EBT card.

-If you have a question about a particular product’s EBT eligibility, you can use the USDA Ask the Expert tool to email your question to the USDA Food and Nutrition Service.
+None of the benefits agencies we contacted were able to provide a complete list of approved protein powders.
+However, if you have a question about a particular product’s EBT eligibility, you can check the label, contact your local benefits agency, or use the USDA Ask the Expert tool to email your question to the USDA Food and Nutrition Service.

-Can You Buy Other Supplements with Food Stamps?
+Can You Buy Other Supplements With Food Stamps/EBT/SNAP?

 The same rules that apply to protein powders apply to other supplements you want to purchase with SNAP benefits: you can’t use SNAP benefits on any item considered a vitamin or supplement.

 Certain protein bars are eligible for EBT if they have a “Nutrition Facts” label.
 This same distinction applies to weight loss shakes and ready-made protein drinks.
 For example, because they have a “Nutrition Facts” label, you can purchase Ensure nutrition drinks with EBT (as previously reported).